-Located very close to the Slovenian border, this family-run winery’s history stretches back to 1904 when their vineyards where first established.
-These days they plant the Croatian varieties of Malvazia, Muscat Momiano, Muscat Rose and Teran and international varieties too – Sauvignon Blanc, Cabernet Sauvignon and Merlot.
+Located very close to the Slovenian border near Buje, this family-run winery’s history stretches back to 1904 when their vineyards where first established.
+These days they plant the Croatian varieties of Malvazija, Muscat Momiano, Muscat Rose and Teran and international varieties too – Sauvignon Blanc, Cabernet Sauvignon and Merlot.
 Tours of the vineyards are possible, as well as tastings in their modern (built 2012) winery base which has a terrace overlooking their vineyards.

 Kabola Winery, Buje

 Located close to the above, Kabola Winery is also family-run with an even older history – its first wine was produced way back in 1891.
 Since 2009, all of the wine and olive oil production has been organic and environmentally friendly – they produce white, red and rose wines, sweet wines and a sparkling option.
 They offer a number of different tasting experiences, from a basic tasting of three wines, to offering tours of the cellars or even a VIP experience.